JetBrains/intellij-sdk-docs/topics/basics/disposers.md

 ### Registering Listeners with Parent Disposable

-Many IntelliJ Platform APIs for registering listeners either require passing a parent disposable or have overloads that take a parent disposable.
+Many IntelliJ Platform APIs for registering listeners either require passing a parent disposable or have overloads that take a parent disposable, for example:
-For example:

 ```java
 public interface PomModel {